|

 Instructor: Rick Vann

-Registration for this course is closed.
-Hot News and Cool Views is an open discussion forum to explore and discuss breaking news and events in the world.
-All differing views, opinions, and knowledge are welcome and an integral part of our spirited discussion each week.
-Respect and polite discourse have always been the platform for this class, and we strive to keep each class fascinating, informative, and timely.
-Divergent political leanings and personal backgrounds add "sizzle" to the class, and the result is an entertaining and often controversial ninety minutes!
-An agenda with supporting news articles is sent out a couple days ahead of each class for review.
-Ideas and articles from the group are always welcome, and these are integrated into the agenda.
-Hot News and Cool Views will help you stay current on regional, national, and global news.
-Please join us for a journey around the world with our fast, fun class that is better than a strong cup of coffee to get your day going!
+Hot News & Cool Views is an open discussion opportunity to explore and discuss breaking local, national, and global news and events.
+All differing views and opinions are welcome, and divergent political leanings and personal backgrounds add “sizzle” to the class.
+The result is an entertaining and often controversial 90 minutes!
+An agenda with supporting news articles is sent out a couple days ahead of each class, and ideas and articles submitted by students are integrated into the agenda.
+Hot News & Cool Views will help you stay current on the news and well informed in an election cycle.
+Please join our great group for a journey around the world that is better than a strong cup of coffee to get your week going!

 |